Believe it or not, I’m about as chill as they get:

 Because of the psychostimulation, Noopept deserves the most caution when supplementing.
 Many cases of Noopept usage report anxiolytic effects following supplementing, however there have also been reported incidents of increased anxiety at higher dosages.
 Which is sort of, like, COUNTERPRODUCTIVE to the whole decreasing anxiety thing, so let’s not overdo it on this one, mmkay.
 More on Noopept.

-Often sold as Stresam, Etifoxine is a viable anti-anxiety drug option for its relatively side effect free benzodiazepine-like effects: At worst you may experience slight sedation & drowsiness.
+Often sold as Stresam, Etifoxine is a viable anti-anxiety drug option for its relatively side effect free benzodiazepine-like effects: At worst you may experience slight sedation and drowsiness.
 For the most part, Etifoxine remains under the radar of the nootropic mainstream, even though the research behind this anxiolytic is generally positive, suggesting even of significant neuroprotective value on “peripheral nerve regeneration and functional recovery.”

 I’m somewhat hesitant to include this drug given that it’s rarely discussed, and thus relatively under-explored in terms of long-term toxicity.
-However, the nootropic potential is undeniably strong & appealing.
+However, the nootropic potential is undeniably strong and appealing.
 I give it a deserved “Two Thumbs Up!
 Great Holiday Fun!” review.

 Picamilon, or “Pikamilon” if you want to look like a cool guy, is a lab-derived compound of two natural substances: GABA + Niacin.
 Independently, the compounds don’t have much of an effect: GABA is unable to cross the blood-brain barrier; Niacin is just a B vitamin.
 A valuable B vitamin, but a B vitamin all the same.
-Yet, together they create a unique nootropic effect that both energizes & calms with a lack of major side effects.
+Yet, together they create a unique nootropic effect that both energizes and calms with a lack of major side effects.

 Another synthetically bonded compound, except this time between two of the same substance: Vitamin B1 (Thiamine).
-Anecdotally, Sulbutiamine is prime for the social variety of anxiety as well as any anxiety that impedes work output & performance.
+Anecdotally, Sulbutiamine is prime for the social variety of anxiety as well as any anxiety that impedes work output and performance.
 Frankly, I can’t imagine there being much of a difference in these “types” of anxieties, but if Sulbutiamine is truly effective at minimizing the social stressors of anxiety, then I’m all for it.

 On the whole, research is scarce on this nootropic, with much of its evidence remaining to be translated to English.
-However, I’m including it for its reputation as a reliable boost on verbal fluidity, a feature typically reduced by anxiety & stress.
+However, I’m including it for its reputation as a reliable boost on verbal fluidity, a feature typically reduced by anxiety and stress.
 Even so, I wouldn’t put much faith in Sulbutiamine for serious cases of anxiety.
 It doesn’t seem to remedy such states, and may actually exacerbate them.
 More on Sulbutiamine.

 We’re slightly departing from nootropic territory here, due to Phenibut‘s insufficient evidence of safety.
 At lower doses the drug has demonstrated mild side effects: nausea, headache, stomach ache.
 With some nasty side effects at higher doses: unconsciousness, amnesia, withdrawal.
 But given the drug’s strong association with decreased anxiety, I felt it relevant enough to add to this list of nootropics.